DataCTE/SDXL-Training-Improvements-From-NovelAI-Paper/README.md

 Given the experimental nature of this code, contributions and improvements are welcome.
 Please open issues or pull requests for any enhancements.

+## Acknowledgments

+This implementation is based on the research presented in **"Improvements to SDXL in NovelAI Diffusion V3"** by Juan Ossa, Eren Doğan, Alex Birch, and F. Johnson ([arXiv:2409.15997](https://arxiv.org/pdf/2409.15997)).
+The high sigma training approach and various optimizations are derived from their findings.

 ## License

 Apache 2.0